 Currently you’ll find him preparing for an exhibition or traveling to the top of a mountain, down the valley, across a desert or kayaking the ocean with paints in tow.
 He hangs in select galleries along the west coast ( see representation) and takes on private commissions painting large installations and canvases for private homes and public buildings alike.
 Lynch spends the coldest month of winter painting in Todos Santos, BCS Mexico – a small town on the Baja Pacific side.
 He exhibits his work at the renowned ‘Ida Victoria Gallery’ in San Jose Del Cabo.
 When he’s not traveling about you’ll find him in his studio painting on the ocean shore of the northwest…his home.

-“In the last decade I’ve purposely slowed down to paint some decent pictures and not to miss the moment.
-After a whirl wind trip through the noise of the arts and the world at large, surviving it, its’ a gift to have the opportunity”.
+“In the last few decades I’ve purposely slowed down to paint pictures and not to miss the moment.
+After a whirl wind trip through the noise of the arts industry and the world at large, surviving it, its’ a gift to have the opportunity”.